Why Do My Wrists Hurt During my Workouts? Part 1

 One of the questions I'm most frequently asked is why yoga makes our wrists hurt so much in yoga, pilates, planks, and other movements.
 First thing, let's look at the small bones of the wrist and what's going on in there.

 Our wrist is a somewhat delicate joint, at least in comparison to the foot, which has a very similar structure.
 The eight carpal bones are very small and fit between the radius/ulna and the metacarpals.
 (The phalanges are what we think of as the finger bones, but clearly, fingers start from the wrist, not the knuckles!)

-Let's get more specific- yoga planks require full wrist extension (meaning that the distance between the back of the hand and forearm is 90 degrees) whereas down dog is more of a 60 degree angle, depending on many factors.
+Let's get more specific- planks require full wrist extension (meaning that the distance between the back of the hand and forearm is 90 degrees) whereas down dog is more of a 60 degree angle, depending on many factors.

 First, let's test the range you have in your wrists right now, shall we?
 Bring your forearms together in front of your chest, then allow your wrists to extend comfortably.
 Don't force it.
 Do your wrists naturally open to a 180 degree angle?
-Or is one side more acute (hello left hand!)?
+Or is one side more acute (hello left hand for me!)?
 That explains why full extension might aggravate things!
 I'll talk a bit more about poses that are wrist intensive next time, and how to help your wrists out, and possibly gain more range in the long run.